Cannonball Run challenge: Format

 The traditional start point is the Red Ball Garage on East 31st Street, Manhattan, and its finish is at the Portofino Hotel in Redondo Beach, California, a distance of just over 2800 mi depending on the route.
 A second starting point emerged for the 1979 running at the Goodwives Shopping Center in Darien, Connecticut.
 The route from this point is said to be approximately 41 miles farther than the Red Ball Garage starting point.
 Since the record is unsanctioned, there are no official limits imposed on cars, routes, technologies, or strategies used in record runs.
 Record-setting runs are typically self-verified by record-setters through witnesses, toll receipts, continuous video of the run, and GPS tracking.
 Contemporary record-setting runs are typically driven by a team of drivers and copilots in a high-performance, but inconspicuous car.
 Cars are commonly modified with auxiliary fuel tanks to extend range, and are frequently modified to increase performance and durability.
 Cars are also commonly modified to help evade police, using equipment such as police radio, radar and laser detectors and/or jamming, and cosmetic alterations that obscure the car's identity.
 Several attempts have also implemented police-spotting teams traveling ahead of the record-run in cars or even general-aviation aircraft.

 Legality and ethics

-Record attempts are criticized for their illegality and supposed disregard for public safety.
+Record attempts are criticized for their illegality and disregard for public safety.
 The attempts are not authorized by any law enforcement agency.
+Others have criticized modern day cannonball runs as vanity projects for the drivers.
+While also stating that with traffic enforcement during and after the COVID-19 pandemic declining, and traffic collision fatalities rising, that the runs no longer have the same allure from evading law enforcement nor serve any other purpose.